mit-acl/roman_ros/README.md

 ROMAN is a view-invariant global localization method that maps open-set objects and uses the geometry, shape, and semantics of objects to find the transformation between a current pose and previously created object map.
 This enables loop closure between robots even when a scene is observed from *opposite views.*

+Demo videos, the paper, and more can be found at the [ROMAN project website](https://acl.mit.edu/ROMAN-project/).
+Checkout the ros2 branch for the ROS2 wrapper.

 ## Citation

 If you find ROMAN useful in your work, please cite our paper: